PHTS is granted an International Classification of Diseases (ICD) Code! - Click here for more information.

 Melanoma

-Published management guidelines for PHTS focus on malignancy, recommending a comprehensive program of cancer surveillance for adult patients to support early identification and intervention with tumour-specific treatments7,8
+Current published management guidelines for PHTS focus on malignancy, recommending a comprehensive program of age-appropriate cancer surveillance for patients to support early identification of disease and enable intervention with tumour-specific treatments9,18.
+The value of cancer surveillance in PHTS has been demonstrated19-21

 Other management is essentially supportive for individual symptoms.
 For paediatric patients, a recent review includes useful management recommendations for common clinical features in this population3.